Autism Spectrum Disorder (ASD)

 How do I interact with a child who has ASD?

-Children with ASD have trouble relating to other people.
-They may have difficulty making eye contact and may seem uninterested in relating to family members.
+Children on the autism spectrum have trouble relating to other people.
+ASD behavior may include having difficulty making eye contact and may seem uninterested in relating to family members.
 On the other hand, some children with ASD may love talking at length with family members, friends and even strangers about a subject they are interested in.

-If you are a parent or grandparent of a child with an ASD, you may find it difficult to connect with them.
+If you are a parent or grandparent of a child with an ASD, you may find it difficult to understand their behavior or to connect with them.
 Learning more about these disorders may help you understand the child in your life, and help you improve your relationship with them.